maciej1711/stock_market/README.md

 - Use Celery for continuous communication with stock market API
 - Use Python3
 - Use Seaborn and Pandas for data presentation layer.
+- Use Bootsrap for the website presentation layer.